yusufaine/cs3103-gocrawler/example/README.md

 1. Sitemap generator, and
 2. [Liquipedia](https://liquipedia.net/dota2/The_International) webcrawler

-As part of our CS3103 mini-project, we built upon this generic webcrawler to analyse the relevance of each country and region when it comes to the topic of "The International", a global DOTA 2 tournament, over the past few years based on what can be found on.
+As part of our CS3103 mini-project, we continued building on top of the webcrawler to analyse the relevance of each country and region when it comes to the topic of "The International", a global DOTA 2 tournament, over the past few years based on what can be found on.

 <!-- omit in toc -->
 ## Table of Contents